 What is a Complete Bipartite Graph?

 In a complete bipartite graph, every node in the first set (V1) is connected to every node in the second set (V2).
-To create a bipartite graph, we will connect all the nodes from the V1 set to every node in the V2 set.
+To create such a graph, we will connect all the nodes from the V1 set to every node in the V2 set.

-How to Identify a Bipartite Graph
+How to Identify a Graph that is Bipartite

 To determine if a graph is bipartite, you should partition its vertices into two disjoint sets such that no edge connects two vertices within the same set.
 To check if a graph is bipartite, we typically use graph traversal techniques like: